-- Set research themes in biochemistry, molecular biology, neuroscience and related fields, formulate experimental plans, and carry out the research. - Acquire knowledges, research methods, and experimental techniques above indicated fields. - Promote research by actively incorporating methods from other fields including electrophysiology, pharmacology, and pathology. - Visualize the experimental results with statistical evaluation. - · Make the research results into a dissertation paper. - · Discuss with other scientists to gain a wide range of ideas and knowledges.
+• Set research themes in biochemistry, molecular biology, neuroscience and related fields, formulate experimental plans, and carry out the research.

-Ш Supervisor•Research theme ( = for doctor's license holders)
+· Acquire knowledges, research methods, and experimental techniques above indicated fields.

+• Promote research by actively incorporating methods from other fields including electrophysiology, pharmacology, and pathology.

+• Visualize the experimental results with statistical evaluation.

+• Make the research results into a dissertation paper.

+• Discuss with other scientists to gain a wide range of ideas and knowledges.

-Supervisor Research theme ( - for doctor's license nolders) Name and position Research theme Nakamura F Takizawa K (1) Elucidation of the molecular mechanism of dendrites and synaptogenesis by tyrosine phosphatase PTP $\delta$ PTP $\delta$ is involved in the formation of dendrites and synapses in various regions such as cerebral cortex and cerebellum.
-Preliminary experiments suggests that PTP $\delta$ may interact with different molecules in different regions.
+Ш Supervisor Research theme --- --------------------- -------

+Name and position Research theme Nakamura F Takizawa K (1) Elucidation of the molecular mechanism of dendrites and synaptogenesis by tyrosine phosphatase PTP δ PTP δ is involved in the formation of dendrites and synapses in various regions such as cerebral cortex and cerebellum.
+Preliminary experiments suggests that PTP δ may interact with different molecules in different regions.
 Using various mutant mice, we will find region-specific interacting molecules and dephosphorylation substrates.
-We will elucidate the role of the identified molecule and PTP $\delta$ in dendrite / synaptogenesis and higher-order functions.
-Nakamura F Arashiki N Takizawa K (2) Evaluation of the function of PTP $\delta$ in metabolic regulation The involvement of PTP $\delta$ in human metabolic diseases such as diabetes has been suggested.
-As PTP $\delta$ is expressed in the hypothalamus and liver, we speculates that PTP $\delta$ may be involved in metabolic regulation in neuronal as well as non-neuronal manner.
-We will identify the extracellular ligand of PTP $\delta$ in metabolism using generated mutant mice.
-We will also investigate the possibility of PTP $\delta$ as a new biomarker using mouse and human specimens.
-Koshino I Nakamura F (3) Elucidation of erythrocyte invasion mechanism of Plasmodium malaria We are analyzing molecular events caused in erythrocytes when Plasmodium invades erythrocytes, with a particular focus on phosphorylation of erythrocyte membrane proteins and the resulting changes in protein and membrane function.
-We have recently found that Sema7A is involved in this process.
-Elucidate the role of Sema7A in malaria infection using knockout mice and recombinant proteins of Sema7A.

-Tanaka S Nakamura F (4) Elucidation of secretory granule formation and secretory mechanism of mast cells We are investigating secretory granules, which are a reservoir of allergens for mast cells.
+We will elucidate the role of the identified molecule and PTP δ in dendrite / synaptogenesis and higher-order functions.
+Nakamura F Arashiki N Takizawa K (2) Evaluation of the function of PTP δ in metabolic regulation The involvement of PTP δ in human metabolic diseases such as diabetes has been suggested.
+As PTP δ is expressed in the hypothalamus and liver, we speculates that PTP δ may be involved in metabolic regulation in neuronal as well as non-neuronal manner.
+We will identify the extracellular ligand of PTP δ in metabolism using generated mutant mice.
+We will also investigate the possibility of PTP δ as a new biomarker using mouse and human specimens.
+Tanaka S Nakamura F (3) Elucidation of secretory granule formation and secretory mechanism of mast cells We are investigating secretory granules, which are a reservoir of allergens for mast cells.
 So far, we have developed a method for separating secreted granules specifically for localized molecules and proceeded with proteome analysis.
 Currently, we are searching for proteins essential for the formation and functional expression of secretory granules using gene knockdown technology.
 We are also trying to elucidate the molecular mechanism of tissue flexibility formation using cell nodules (spheroids).

-Arsashiki N Nakamura F (5) Elucidation of the mechanism and role of maintaining the lipid asymmetric distribution in the membrane lipid bilayer We are analyzing the active transport mechanism of aminophospholipids by flippase of lipid transport protein to the inner layer and the scrambling mechanism by scramblerase.
+Arsashiki N Nakamura F (4) Elucidation of the mechanism and role of maintaining the lipid asymmetric distribution in the membrane lipid bilayer We are analyzing the active transport mechanism of aminophospholipids by flippase of lipid transport protein to the inner layer and the scrambling mechanism by scramblerase.
 We also investigate the role in interaction with membrane skeletal protein and maintenance of membrane function.
 In addition, the role of these lipid transport mechanisms in neurite formation will be elucidated using techniques such as live imaging.
+Chimura T Nakamura F (5) Elucidation of novel molecular mechanisms regulating intracellular calcium signaling in the central nervous systems Intracellular calcium signaling mediated by protein phosphorylation/dephosphorylation plays a critical role in neuronal functions.
+We have developed an in-vitro assay system for monitoring the phosphorylation state of proteins expressed in mouse brains.
+By using this system, we are analyzing the role of a novel protein, UF1 (Unknown Function 1), in the calcium-dependent regulation of the phosphorylation state of synaptic proteins.
+Identification and characterization of novel mechanisms regulating intracellular calcium signaling in neurons are currently underway.